 Selling on eBay can be a hobby or a full-blown business.
 If you rely on eBay for income, it can be a devastating blow to have your account suspended.
-This is why it is very important to educate yourself and understand all of eBay's policies so you won't be suspended in the first place.
+It is why it is very important to educate yourself and understand all of eBay's policies so you won't be suspended in the first place.
 But, in the event your eBay account is placed on hold, restricted, or suspended, there are specific steps you can take to try to have it reinstated.
-Notice the keyword here is try, because there is no guarantee that eBay will reinstate an account.
+Notice the key word here is "try," because there is no guarantee that eBay will reinstate an account.

 Holds vs. Restrictions vs. Suspensions

 Not all suspensions from eBay are the same.
 Minor issues, such as expired methods of payment or late payments, are likely to result in your account being placed on hold, and your account can be reinstated as soon as you update your payment method or settle your unpaid bill.

 Restrictions are more severe than holds and might be put in place if, for example, you don't meet minimum performance standards as a seller.
 For something like that, eBay might restrict you from selling certain items or lower your placement in search results.
 The only way to lift such a restriction is to meet eBay's standards.

 Suspensions usually occur only in the most egregious cases.
 For example, selling illegal merchandise or engaging in hate speech is likely to get a seller suspended indefinitely.

 The first step in attempting to be reinstated on eBay is to identify the problem.
 If you are new, ignorance is your best defense.
 You may not have known that using stock photos is not permitted, or that you aren't allowed to use the word Velcro in your title.